Kitchen 2: T-Minus 3, 2…

 We’re finally here, folks.
 My favorite part of this blogging gig; the after shots!
 Although, to be perfectly honest with you all, these are the 95%, “damn it we’re so close it hurts to look at it sometimes” shots.
 What that means, if you’re wondering is no, no we didn’t make it over the finish line in time for the December holiday – but we came seriously close enough to call it and tried to enjoy our day with everyone else.

-I know I’ve left out some key information around how we actually made some of these changes (the floor and the cabinets come to mind here).
+I know I’ve left out some key information around how we actually made some of these changes (the floor and the cabinets come to mind here), and some of the more flexible design options, like moveable wall solutions, really helped optimize the space.
 I’ll try (really hard, I promise!) to cover the specifics in their own how-to posts later in the month.
 Or maybe I’ll just wait until the 100% “wow – look at all that beautiful crown moulding” shots are in.
 We shall see.

 For reference, here’s where we started: